 The original stage, with a wooden stage extension, could accommodate 300 singers plus a full orchestra.
 The acoustics were exceptional and there was also a fully-sprung dance floor.

-The new venue famously allowed Ralph Vaughan Williams to stage Bach's dazzling St Matthew Passion in 1931.
+The new venue famously allowed Ralph Vaughan Williams to stage Bach's dazzling St Matthew Passion.

 Dorking Halls remained the property of the Leith Hill Music Festival until the Second Word War, when the Halls was commandeered by the Meat Marketing Board and the Army.
 Once the war was over, the Halls was left in a very poor condition and would have cost too much to restore, so it was sold to the Dorking Urban District Council for the knock-down price of £15,000.